 Homeschooling on a Budget

-Earlier this year, I started compiling a list of ideas focused on homeschooling for less money.
-Here are just a few ideas I came up with:
+Some time ago, I started compiling a list of ideas focused on how to homeschool for less money.
+There are lots of options and possibilities, but here are just a few of the ideas I came up with:

-1. Use the library.
-We live in a rural area with a very pathetic library system.
+- Use the library.
+We live in a rural area with a very limited library system.
 Even the libraries in surrounding towns don’t have many classic children’s books.
-However, there is a larger city that we travel to about once a month to visit my husband’s parents.
-They allow patrons to purchase a library card for a once-a-year fee.
-We decided this might be a good idea, as we make it there regularly, and we would then have access to many books we would otherwise need to purchase.
+However, there is a larger city that we travel to about once a month to visit family.
+That library allow patrons to purchase a library card for a once-a-year fee.
+We decided this might be a good idea since we make it there regularly, and we would then have access to many books we would otherwise need to purchase.
+Some local homeschool co-ops also have lending libraries.

 2. Buy used books and manipulatives.
-There are many online options for buying used books: Ebay, Homeschool Classifieds, and VegSource, to name a few.
-We’ve used all of these to obtain books and supplies.
+There are many online options for buying used books: Ebay, Homeschool Classifieds, and Well-Trained Mind classifieds, to name a few.
+We’ve used several of these to obtain books and supplies.
 We also regularly trade books at a local used book store.
 They allow you to bring in books you no longer need or want, and they will give you store credit or cash for the books they want.
-We have often been able to get our school books for free this way!
+We have often been able to get some of our school books for free this way!
+Used homeschool curriculum sales are another great option.

 3. Use Paperback Swap.
-We love Paperback Swap!
+We don’t use Paperback Swap much anymore but we enjoyed used it in the past.
 I love the idea of getting a book and getting rid of a book at the same time.
-We’ve found lots of children’s books here, most in excellent condition.
+We’ve found several children’s books here, most in excellent condition.

 4. Laminate some worksheet pages so they can be used more than once.
 You can use a laminator (this is the one I have), contact paper, or page protectors for this.
 Then use a wipe-off, dry-erase or overhead marker to write with.
 It can then be wiped clean.
 Our children love the worksheets I’ve done like this.
 Something about using the wipe-off marker makes it seem more fun.
 Here are some examples of worksheets I’ve laminated:

-5. Sign up for Swagbucks and you can use the Amazon gift cards you win with Swagbucks to get school items for free!
+5. Sign up for Swagbucks for free and you can use the Amazon gift cards you earn with Swagbucks to purchase books and other school items!

 7. Yard sales and thrift stores are great sources for inexpensive materials.
-We’ve found lots of curriculum, manipulatives, and items for preschool/montessori trays here.
+We’ve found lots of curriculum, manipulatives, and items for preschool and Montessori trays through thrift stores.

-How do you keep the cost of homeschooling down?
+What are some of the things you do to help keep the cost of homeschooling down?
 I’d love to hear your money-saving ideas!

 –Patricia,